-Turn on the Show Object Status from the View menu to verify if all data is entered.
-If so, the Pipes and Junctions group in Analysis Setup will have a check mark.
-If not, the uncompleted pipes or junctions will have their number shown in red.
+>Turn on the Show Object Status from the View menu to verify if all data is entered.
+If there are objects that are not defined, the uncompleted pipes or junctions will have their number shown in red on the workspace.
 If this happens, go back to the uncompleted pipes or junctions and enter the missing data.
+If all objects are defined, the Pipes and Junctions group in Analysis Setup will have a check mark.